Sgùrr na Bà Glaise

 A fine route up Sgùrr na Ba Glaise begins from Loch Ailort and takes in nearby An Stac and Rois-Bheinn.
 To the north is Inverailort and Glenshian Lodge and an approach from this direction could allow Sgùrr na Ba Glais's north-eastern neighbour Druim Fiaclach to be including in an itinerary - not a Corbett, but as its name suggests (meaning 'toothed ridge'), something quite interesting !

-Routes up Sgùrr na Ba Glaise
+Routes up Sgùrr na Bà Glaise

-Moidart's Corbetts - hillwalking above Roshven
+Moidart's Corbetts from Roshven

 The rugged Corbett hills of An Stac, Sgùrr na Ba Glaise and Rois-bheinn form a compact group of peaks south-east of Loch Ailort, easily hiked in an afternoon.